websightdesigns/wp-customize/README.md

     git submodule foreach git pull origin master

-#### WordPress Plugins Repository

-You can also install this plugin through the WordPress plugins repository by Navigating to `PLUGINS > ADD NEW` or by visiting https://wordpress.org/plugins/wp-customize/
+#### Manual Installation

+1. Upload the `wp-customize` folder to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Fill out the settings under `SETTINGS > CUSTOMIZE` in the WordPress Admin